sigmasajan/S.H.I.E.L.D./README.md

 ## How the pieces fit together

-`app.py` classifies incoming audio frame-by-frame (`regime_detector.py`) and routes steady-hum frames to the fast classical filter (`nlms_filter.py`) and everything else to the AI model (`enhance.py`). `mix_generator.py` and `metrics.py` are used offline to build training/test data and to honestly score results (real PESQ/STOI/SNR, not claimed numbers).
+`app.py` classifies incoming audio frame-by-frame (`regime_detector.py`) and routes steady-hum frames to the fast classical filter (`nlms_filter.py`); everything else — and everything by default — goes through the AI model (`enhance.py`). `mix_generator.py` and `metrics.py` are used to build test data and to honestly score results (real PESQ/STOI/SNR, not claimed numbers). `generate_sample_data.py` exists purely so the repo is runnable out of the box without any external dataset download.

 ## Known gotchas (full detail in `requirements.txt` comments)

+- **Python must be 3.12.x.** On 3.14, `scipy==1.11.4` has no prebuilt wheel and fails to build from source (`Compiler cython cannot compile programs`), and even if you get past that, newer `torchaudio` removes `AudioMetaData`, which DeepFilterNet 0.5.6 imports directly — causing `ImportError: cannot import name 'AudioMetaData'`.
+  `pyproject.toml`'s `requires-python` pin exists specifically to prevent this; make sure your venv is actually built with 3.12, since the pin alone doesn't enforce itself under a plain `pip install`.
 - `numpy` is pinned `<2.0` on purpose — DeepFilterNet requires it; this also pins `scipy` and `librosa` to older compatible versions.
 - `from df.enhance import ...` needs `torch`/`torchaudio` at runtime even though